pretix/pretix-docs/docs/guides/check-in/custom.md

 ### Organizing conditions with AND- and OR-brackets

 The most important types of conditions are `All of the conditions below (AND)` and `At least one of the conditions below (OR)`.
-What separates these two from all other conditions is that they allow you to organize conditions into a complex logic for the check-in.
+These conditions are special because they allow you to organize conditions into a complex logic for the check-in.
 Adding one of these two conditions creates an AND-bracket or an OR-bracket to which you can add more conditions.

 If you select `All of the conditions below (AND)` from the dropdown menu and add conditions to the resulting AND-bracket, then all of those conditions must be fulfilled for pretixSCAN to recognize the ticket recognized as valid.